395t/review-assignments/_summaries/cui2019class-balanced_2.md

 ## What is the core idea?

-With large-scale data comes the problem of having only a few classes account for most of the data, while most other claases being under-represented.
+With large-scale data comes the problem of having only a few classes account for most of the data, while most other classes being under-represented.

 Therefore, it is critical to address the problem of tailed data distribution.

 In this paper, the authors design a re-weighting scheme that uses the effective number of samples for each class to re-balance the loss.

+The key idea is to associate each sample with a small neighboring region instead of a single point.

 ## How is it realized (technically)?